All guides

 The single best clause to add

 "We added one sentence to every builder contract: 'All change orders must be approved in writing by [name] before work begins, with cost estimate provided.'
-That alone saved us a $14,000 surprise on our second show."
+That alone saved us a five-figure surprise on our second show."

 β€” VP Marketing, industrial equipment manufacturer